SAP-samples/abap-platform-fusion-development-sap-cloud-erp-sap-btp/03-REUSE/01-LOYALTY-MANAGEMENT-APPLICATION/01-CREATE-LOYALTY-MGMT-APPLICATION/readme.md

 @AccessControl.authorizationCheck: #NOT_REQUIRED
-@EndUserText.label: 'Membership Tier View' define view entity ZLYMGT_R_MEMBERSHIPTIER as select from zlymgt_memsptier association   to parent ZLYMGT_R_MEMBERSHIP as _LoyaltyMembership on $projection.Membershipuuid = _LoyaltyMembership.Membershipuuid
+@EndUserText.label: 'Membership Tier View' define view entity ZLYMGT_R_MEMBERSHIPTIER as select from zlymgt_memsptier association        to parent ZLYMGT_R_MEMBERSHP as _LoyaltyMembership on $projection.Membershipuuid = _LoyaltyMembership.Membershipuuid
   association [1..1] to ZLYMGT_I_TIERCOD          as _TierConfig        on $projection.Tierid = _TierConfig.Tierid
-//this association is used in cview for tier status text association [1..1] to ZLYMGT_VH_TIERSTATUSTEXT as _TierStatusText on $projection.Tierstatus = _TierStatusText.Tierstatus {
+  //this association is used in cview for tier status text association [1..1] to ZLYMGT_VH_TIERSTATUSTEXT  as _TierStatusText    on $projection.Tierstatus = _TierStatusText.Tierstatus

+  association [1..1] to ZLYMGT_I_TIERCOD as _config on $projection.Tierid = _config.Tierid
+{
   key tieruuid           as Tieruuid,
       membershipuuid     as Membershipuuid,

       tierid             as Tierid,
+      @ObjectModel.text.association: '_TierStatusText'
       tierstatus         as Tierstatus,
       conversionfactor   as Conversionfactor,
       createdby          as Createdby,
       createdat          as Createdat,
       lastchangedby      as Lastchangedby,
       locallastchangedat as Locallastchangedat,
       lastchangedat      as Lastchangedat,

       _LoyaltyMembership,
       _TierConfig,
-  _TierStatusText
+      _TierStatusText,
+      _config

 }

 ```